 The program mission is to reduce preventable and premature deaths attributed to tobacco use by implementing programs to decrease tobacco use and exposure to secondhand tobacco smoke.
 This includes local and statewide programs encouraging youth not to use tobacco products and helping those who want to quit in doing so.

 These goals are achieved through a community component based in local health departments.
 This draws on existing infrastructure and strong links between local groups concerned about reducing the health risks and illness associated with tobacco use.
 To ensure progress toward these goals, a

 2008-2013 Tobacco Program Strategic Plan

 Kentucky is one of 46 states to receive funds from the Tobacco Master Settlement Agreement.
 With these funds and a grant from CDC, staff in the Kentucky Department for Public Health provides ongoing technical support and training for local health departments as well as funding to help achieve specific area goals.

 2004 surgeon general's report, The Health Consequences of Smoking

-.
+fact sheet.
 Visit this

-to view the entire report.
+CDC website to view the entire report.